cynthiaechen/cynthiaechen.github.io/README.md

 # Personal Blog of Cynthia E Chen

-Sharing my thoughts, insights, and realizations.
+Sharing my thoughts, insights, and realizations about programming, human interactions, and life.